Garmin InReach Explorer+ Review: A Deep Dive

 Jake, the co-author of TrekSumo, and I have a huge amount of experience using GPS and navigation devices.
-I’m ex-military, with 10 years service in the British Army, and Jake is seasoned hiker and explorer.
-Over the course of respective tours, we’ve encountered the good, the bad and the ugly of satellite navigation devices (trust me: the military is great at buying and dumping heavy, U-G-L-Y equipment on the troops).
+I’m ex-military, with 10 years of service in the British Army, and Jake is a seasoned hiker and explorer.
+Over the course of respective tours, we’ve encountered the good, the bad, and the ugly of satellite navigation devices (trust me: the military is great at buying and dumping heavy, U-G-L-Y equipment on the troops).

 Anyway, time to quit the meander down memory lane.
 Let’s get this InReach review on the road.

 I was looking for a replacement GPS and tracking system capable of wrapping up lots of functionality in one device.
 I’d been using the Garmin eTrex 10 for some time and was pretty pleased with it.